Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

+- Cincinnati's games this season have gone over 44.5 points eight of 10 times.

-- Cincinnati and its opponents have combined to put up more than 44.5 points in eight of 10 games this season.
+- Pittsburgh has combined with its opponents to score more than 44.5 points in three of 10 games this season.

-- The combined points per game average of the two teams, 48.2, is 3.7 points greater than Sunday's over/under.
+- The combined points per game average of the two teams, 48.2, is 3.7 points more than Sunday's over/under.

-- These two squads combine to surrender 44.2 points per game, 0.3 fewer than this contest's over/under.
+- This contest's over/under is 0.3 points greater than the 44.2 these two squads combine to surrender per game this season.

-- Bengals games this season feature an average total of 46.5 points, a number 2.0 points higher than Sunday's over/under.
+- The average total in Bengals games this season is 46.5, 2.0 points more than Sunday's over/under of 44.5.

-- In 2020, games involving the Steelers have averaged a total of 43.5 points, 1.0 fewer than this game's set over/under.
+- The 44.5 over/under in this game is 1.0 point above the 43.5 average total in Steelers games this season.

 Bengals stats and trends

-- This season, the Bengals are winless ATS when entering a game as a favorite of 4.5 points or more.
+- In Cincinnati's 10 games this year, it has five wins against the spread.

+- The Bengals have been favored by 4 points or more two times this season and have not covered the spread in any of them.

-- Cincinnati has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).
+- Cincinnati's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- When Cincinnati records more than 22.6 points, it is 5-2 against the spread and 6-1 overall.
+- Cincinnati is 5-2 against the spread and 6-1 overall this season when the team scores more than 22.6 points.

-- When Cincinnati totals more than 367.3 yards, the team is 2-1 against the spread and 3-0 overall.
+- Cincinnati is 2-1 against the spread and 3-0 overall when the team picks up more than 367.3 yards.

-- The Bengals have turned the ball over five more times (14 total) than the Steelers have forced a turnover (9) this season.
+- The Bengals have turned the ball over 14 times this season, five more turnovers than the Steelers have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Steelers.